ipython/ipython/docs/source/interactive/htmlnotebook.rst

 button, or open existing ones by clicking on their name.
 You can also drag and drop ``.ipynb`` notebooks and standard ``.py`` Python source code files into the notebook list area.

 ``.py`` files will be imported into the IPython Notebook as a notebook with the same name, but an ``.ipynb`` extension, located in the working directory.
 The notebook will consist of a single cell containing all the code in the ``.py`` file, which you can later manually partition into individual cells.

 ..
 Alternatively, prior to importing the ``.py``, you can manually add ``# <nbformat>2</nbformat>`` at the start of the file, and then add separators for text and code cells, to get a cleaner import with the file already broken into individual cells.

+When you open or create a new notebook, your browser tab will reflect the name of that notebook, prefixed with "IPy".
+The URL is currently not meant to be human-readable and is not persistent across invocations of the notebook server; however, this will change in a future version of IPython.

 The IPython Notebook web app is based on a server-client structure.
 This server uses a two-process kernel architecture based on ZeroMQ, as well as Tornado for serving HTTP requests.
-Other clients may connect to the same underlying IPython kernel.
+Other clients may connect to the same underlying IPython kernel; see below.

-When you open or create a new notebook, your browser tab will reflect the name of that notebook, prefixed with "IPy".
-The URL is currently not meant to be human-readable and is not persistent across invocations of the notebook server; however, this will change in a future version of IPython.

 Notebook user interface
 -----------------------

-When you finally start editing a notebook document in the Notebook, you will be presented with the title of the notebook, a *menu bar*, a *toolbar* and an empty *input cell*.
+When you open a new notebook document in the Notebook, you will be presented with the title associated to the notebook space/document, a *menu bar*, a *toolbar* and an empty *input cell*.

 Notebook title
 ~~~~~~~~~~~~~~